Improving Active Routes & Transportation

 - Maintain parking shortfall to less than 150 stalls in the downtown area, comprising Zone A (central downtown commercial district), Zone B (downtown west of Lynx St. and north of Wolf St. to Moose St.), and Zone C (east of downtown between Beaver St. and Otter St.).

-- Achieve summertime peak occupancy of 80% in train station intercept lot.
+- Achieve average summer occupancy of 50% in intercept parking lot.

 - Increase by 100% (over 2018) active mode crossings of the Bow River.